Sunday, September 13, 2015, 11:00am-4:00pm

 Bob Stacey, Metro Councilor, talked to the membership about issues Metro deals with, including regional land use and transportation planning (e.g. the SW Corridor Plan/high speed transit), green spaces/parks, recycling, and the zoo.

-A new neighbor recently started a mom’s group.
-To find out more, look for the Southwest Hills Moms Group on social networking site NextDoor https://southwesthillsor.nextdoor.com.
+Look for the Southwest Hills Moms Group and women's biking group on social networking site NextDoor https://southwesthillsor.nextdoor.com.
 NextDoor is a great way to find out what is happening in our area and connect with neighbors.
 The more of us who use it, the better tool it becomes.

 Help us build a strong community by subscribing to the SWHRL e-newsletter and forwarding it to your neighbors.
 We do not share email addresses and you can unsubscribe easily by clicking a link provided in each newsletter.